Dennis539/Transformer_chess/README.md

 - Encoding of interactions between squares
 - Pooled into one vector representation of the board
 - The mean value is through the value head to output one score which represents how good the position is.

 Results were quite promising with it consistently beating the random player and able to beat a weak stockfish.
+It was observed that the model still often made strange decisions against stronger opponents.
+Therefore, it is theorized that this is because the model has become good at picking the right move when it is already winning, but struggles when it isn't that clear.

 ### Policy model